Energy

 Close the doors to unused spaces/rooms to cool the space with less energy.

-Cool yourself before your home.
-Have a cold shower or a splash of cool water on the neck can make you feel instantly cooler.
+Cool yourself before your home by having a cold shower, staying hydrated and eating cold foods.
+A splash of cool water on the neck can make you feel instantly cooler and wearing appropriate clothing can go a long way.

 Simple ways to stay warm in winter